The Ladybird Expert Guide to Climate Change

 The loss of temperate forests over the past ten thousand years is discussed in Williams, Dark ages and dark areas: global deforestation in the deep past, Journal of Historical Geography, 2000.
 For the reasons for the loss of different species of large animal, including the pressures arising from the clearance of temperate forests to make way for farming see Navarro and Pereira, Rewilding Abandoned Landscapes in Europe, Ecosystems, 2012.
 Deforestation is a leading cause of regional species loss, see Sodhi et al., Causes and Consequences of Species Extinctions in Princeton Guide to Ecology, 2009, see also Daleszczyk et al., Mammal Species Extinction and Decline: Some Current and Past Case Studies of the Detrimental Influence of Man, Problematic Wildlife, Springer, 2016.

 Peatlands contain vast quantities of carbon.
 Although peatlands cover just 2-3% of the Earth's land area they contain about a quarter of the world's soil carbon.
 Deforestation on peatlands can thus contribute very substantial emissions of carbon dioxide to the atmosphere.
 For an overview see Turetsky et al., Global vulnerability of peatlands to fire and carbon loss, Nature Geoscience, 2015.
-A recent study estimated the carbon loss caused by coastal peat swamp forest conversion into oil palm plantation with periodic burning was 1400 tonnes of carbon per hectare over 100 years, which is equivalent to about 2900 years of carbon accumulation in a hectare of coastal peatlands, see Kurnianto et al., Carbon accumulation of tropical peatlands over millennia: a modeling approach, Global Change Biology, 2014.
-For a review of the peatlands of South-East Asia and the link between deforestation and drainage, and accelerating carbon emissions arising from peat mineralization and fire see Page and Hooijer, In the line of fire: the peatlands of Southeast Asia, Philisophical Transactions of the Royal Society B, 2016.
+A recent study estimated the carbon loss caused by coastal peat swamp forest conversion into oil palm plantation with periodic burning was 1400 tonnes of carbon per hectare over 100 years, which is equivalent to about 2900 years of carbon accumulation in a hectare of coastal peatlands, see Kurnianto et al., Carbon accumulation of tropical peatlands over millennia: a modelling approach, Global Change Biology, 2014.
+For a review of the peatlands of South-East Asia and the link between deforestation and drainage, and accelerating carbon emissions arising from peat mineralization and fire see Page and Hooijer, In the line of fire: the peatlands of Southeast Asia, Philosophical Transactions of the Royal Society B, 2016.

-Forest clearance to make way for agriculture continues to add emissions to the atmosphere, with the farming sector overall contributing about a quarter of total emissions, including from the manufacture of fertilizer and release of methane from digestion by ruminant animals.
+Forest clearance to make way for agriculture continues to add emissions to the atmosphere, with the farming sector overall contributing about a quarter of total emissions, including from the manufacture of fertiliser and release of methane from digestion by ruminant animals.
 For a detailed breakdown see Smith et al, Chapter 11: Agriculture, Forestry and Other Land Use, IPCC, AR5, WG3.
 For the effect of deforestation on rainfall see for example Makarieva et al, Why Does Air Passage over Forest Yield More Rain?, Journal of Hydrometeorology, 2014.

 For the 800,000-year record of carbon dioxide levels from ice cores see Lüthi et al, High-resolution carbon dioxide concentration record 650,000-800,000 years before present, Nature, 2008.
 Over this time period, carbon dioxide levels varied naturally between about 170 parts per million (ppm) and 300 ppm.
 Carbon dioxide levels now exceed 400 ppm, see the latest meausrements from Mauna Loa Observatory, Hawaii.